offensive-actions/terraform-provider-statefile-rce/README.md

 Then, after a pipeline run, and when running `id`, this is the resulting state file - note the result of the `id` command in the `resources.instances.attributes.output`:

 ![Output in state file](resources/demo11.png)

+## Outro

+I would love constructive criticism and pull requests to enhance this.
+There were several design decisions that made sense at the time of writing, but might not the best ones.
+Also, the code is AI fuled and there are not tests, obviously YOLO.